Optical and spin manipulation of non-Kramers rare-earth ions under weak magnetic field for quantum memory applications: Spin-wave AFC in REIDC

 Let us recall the principles of the spin-wave atomic frequency comb protocol.
 The protocol, as described for the first time in \cite{Afzelius09} and represented on the left part of figure \ref{lvlscheme}, relies on the shaping of the absorption profile of an ensemble of $N$ absorbers as a series of periodic teeth (period $\Delta_{\rm AFC}$) on a $\ket{g}\leftrightarrow\ket{e}$ transition.

 The absorption of an input photon by this structure then brings the ensemble in a so-called Dicke state:

 where $n_j$ is the number of the tooth to which the j$^{th}$ atom belongs.
 According to this expression, the excitation will rephase after a time $\tau_{\rm AFC}=1/\Delta_{\rm AFC}$, leading to the re-emission of the input photon under the form of an echo.
-We will refer to this echo as the two-level AFC echo.
-In forward emission, i.e. when the echo is emitted with the same $\mathbf{k}$ vector as the input pulse, the efficiency of retrieval can be written in a general form
+We will refer to this echo as the AFC echo.
+In forward emission, i.e. when the echo is emitted with the same $\mathbf{k}$ vector as the input pulse, the efficiency of retrieval can be written in a general form \cite{Jobez2016}:

-where $\eta_{\rm deph}$ accounts for the remaining dephasing process due to the finite width and shape of the teeth of the comb and $\tilde{d}$ is the effective optical depth of the ensemble.\\ In order to make this protocol on-demand, a third shelving level $\ket{s}$ can be used for the transfer of the optical coherence (\ref{coh_opt}) into a long-lived spin coherence.
+In this expression, $\eta_{\rm deph}$ accounts for the remaining dephasing process due to the finite width and shape of the teeth of the comb, $\tilde{d}$ is the effective optical depth of the ensemble and $T_2^{\rm opt}$ is the optical coherence time.
+One can show that the optimal shape for the comb is square \cite{Bonarota:2010aa}, in which case $\tilde{d}=d/F$ ($d$ the optical depth, $F$ the comb finesse) and $\eta_{\rm deph}=\text{sinc}^2(\pi/F)$ \cite{Jobez2016}.
+The finesse that maximizes the efficiency is then $F=\pi/\text{atan}(2\pi/d)$ \cite{Bonarota:2010aa}.\\ In order to make this protocol on-demand, a third shelving level $\ket{s}$ can be used for the transfer of the optical coherence (\ref{coh_opt}) into a long-lived spin coherence.
+The efficiency of the full AFC spin-wave memory protocol is

+where $\eta_T$ is the transfer efficiency from the optical to the spin transition, $T_s$ is the storage time, and $T_2^{\rm spin}$ is the spin coherence time \cite{Jobez2016}.
 Optical pumping techniques can be used to shape the frequency comb in the absorption profile \cite{Jobez2016}, and in this case a third ground state (that we will denote $\ket{\rm aux}$, not shown in figure \ref{lvlscheme}) has to be involved in order to store the removed population.
 These pumping techniques are impacted by the presence of a bias magnetic field, as we will see in section III.
 Additionally, spin manipulation may have to be performed between states $\ket{g}$ and $\ket{s}$ during the storage procedure to dynamically decouple the ions of interest from external fluctuations \cite{Holzapfel20}, or simply to rephase them efficiently due to the spin inhomogeneous linewidth \cite{Jobez15}.
 These manipulations are at the core of the study conducted in section \ref{sectionInversions} of the present article.